In this section you can find answers to frequently asked questions about the California Paid Family Leave (PFL) program.

 1. Is my job protected while I’m taking PFL?

 PFL provides income replacement to you while you are on leave - it does not guarantee job protection during your leave.
-However, you may be eligible for job-protected leave through the federal Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA) or the California Pregnancy Disability Leave (PDL) law.
+However, you may be eligible for job-protected leave through the federal Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA), the New Parent Leave Act or the California Pregnancy Disability Leave (PDL) law.
 If you are a union member, you may have the right to job-protected leave through a collective bargaining agreement.
 To learn more about job protection during your leave, review these fact sheets produced by our partners at the Legal Aid Society – Employment Law Center.

-2. Can my employer require to me to use vacation or sick leave before getting PFL benefits?
+2. Can my employer require me to use vacation or sick leave before getting PFL benefits?

 Your employer may require you to use up to two weeks of earned but unused vacation leave prior to getting PFL benefits.
 Vacation leave may include paid time off.
-One week of vacation leave can be used during your seven day waiting period.
 However, your employer can not require you to take sick leave before getting PFL benefits.

 3. Will I need a doctor’s note to qualify for PFL?